 GridWise Alliance is a coalition of public and private stakeholders that advocates for a smarter grid for the public good.
 The Alliance facilitates the effective collaboration among stakeholders to promote, educate, and advocate for the adoption of innovative smart grid solutions.
 These solutions will achieve economic and environmental benefits for customers, communities, shareholders and society.

-The Smart Grid Consumer Collaborative is a nonprofit organization that works to learn the wants and needs of energy consumers in the United States, encourage the collaborative sharing of best practices in consumer engagement among industry stakeholders, and educate the public about the benefits of the smart grid.
-SGCC brings together commercial, utility, and advocacy organizations to work toward a common goal of accelerating the adoption of a smart grid that is consumer-friendly, consumer-safe, and consumer-approved.
+The Smart Energy Consumer Collaborative is a nonprofit organization that works to learn the wants and needs of energy consumers in the United States, encourage the collaborative sharing of best practices in consumer engagement among industry stakeholders, and educate the public about the benefits of the smart grid.

 The Silicon Valley Leadership Group is organized to involve principal officers and senior managers of member companies in a cooperative effort with local, regional, state, and federal government officials to address major public policy issues affecting the economic health and quality of life in Silicon Valley.